 Why ditch Rosewood, and what is Eco-Rosewood?

-Last January (2017), our very own Ian Bush was able to attend the National Association of Music Merchants (NAMM) show.
+In January 2017, our very own Ian Bush was able to attend the National Association of Music Merchants (NAMM) show.

 It is an annual gathering for those who buy and sell musical instruments, equipment, and just about everything else related to music performance and education.